Pucker up! Get free MAC lipstick on National Lipstick Day

 HOUSTON, Texas (KTRK) --Makeup lovers, get ready for a deal you'll want to pucker up for!

-In celebration of National Lipstick Day on July 29, MAC Cosmestics is giving away free lipstick.
+In celebration of National Lipstick Day on July 29, MAC Cosmetics is giving away free lipstick.

 MAC says you don't have to buy anything if you show up to their stores to claim free lipstick for your pout.